 As Kimberly blogged about recently, SQLskills is embarking on a new initiative to blog about basic topics, which we’re calling SQL101.
 We’ll all be blogging about things that we often see done incorrectly, technologies used the wrong way, or where there are many misunderstandings that lead to serious problems.
 If you want to find all of our SQLskills SQL101 blog posts, check out SQLskills.com/help/SQL101.

-One question I get asked every so often is why it takes longer to restore a database from a full backup than it took to perform the backup in the first place.
-The answer is that there’s almost always more work to do during the restore process.
+One question I get asked every so often is why it can sometimes take longer to restore a database from a full backup than it took to perform the backup in the first place.
+The answer is that in cases like that, there’s more work to do during the restore process.

 A full backup has the following main phases: